lrswss/esp8266-wifi-power-meter/README.md

 After the first power-up, the [WifiManager](https://github.com/tzapu/WiFiManager) will create the access point `WifiPowerMeter-XXXXXX` (with no password) to connect the Wemos D1 to your local WiFi network.
-If you've set your WiFi credentials the ESP8266 will received an IP via DHCP (check serial debug message or your router).
+If you have set your WiFi credentials the ESP8266 will received an IP via DHCP (check serial debug message or your router).
 Point your favourite browser to the IP.
 If you can establish a connection to the embebbed web server, you can proceed mounting the sensor and the controller board